 1. Track Record of the Sponsor Team

-Look for General Partners that have a history of successfully managing similar real estate assets through various real estate market cycles.
+Look for General Partners with a history of successfully managing similar real estate assets across various real estate market cycles.
 Experience in acquisitions, operations, and investor relations is a strong indicator of stability.

 Helpful questions to ask: